jeremygoldman/DownCloud/README.md

 **Confused about the fswatch install?
 Check the "Getting fswatch section" of [this GitHub repository's](https://github.com/emcrisostomo/fswatch) README.**

 _All credit for fswatch should go to [Enrico Maria Crisostomo](https://github.com/emcrisostomo) and his awesome monitoring utility._

+_All credit for Selenium should go to the Selenium team at (SeleniumHQ)[http://www.seleniumhq.org/] for their great web browser automation tools, although I am definitely not using the tools for their intended purpose (web testing)_